Why Church Planting?

-We recognize that there are many faithful churches in the Metro area working to Make Jesus known.
-With this in mind we seek to encourage like-minded church planting and revitalization initiatives in the greater Washington DC area by providing resources such as training, coaching and funding for those seeking to plant new churches and restore vitality to older ones.
+We recognize that there are many faithful churches in Metro DC working to make Jesus known.
+With this in mind, we seek to encourage like-minded church planting and revitalization initiatives in the greater Washington DC area by providing resources such as training, coaching and funding for those seeking to plant new churches and restore vitality to older ones.
 We intend to give special interest to serving those working among ethnic minorities.

 We are seeking to organize a simple family of churches dedicated to reproducing faithful churches throughout Metro DC.
 The network is made up of new and existing churches that meet the network guidelines and desire to participate.
 Check out our list of partnering churches!

 It is our intention to produce a training system that is reproducible in churches of various sizes and adequately prepares and equips biblically qualified men and their teams to plant new evangelical churches in Metro DC.

 Advocating for Church Planting and the Great Commission

 We desire to help members and attendees of McLean Bible Church and other churches in the region to understand the biblical rationale for church planting and to familiarize them with need for new churches in Metro DC.
 In turn, we hope this motivates them to participate in local church planting initiatives.
 Our intro to church planting class, "Church Planting Primer," will be available this Fall 2017 for anyone wanting to learn more about church planting and how every Christian can be involved.

 Offices Located in 3 North